Meow33/Olares/docs/use-cases/stream-game.md

 2. Find **Steam Headless** in the **Fun** category or use the search bar.
 3. Click **Get**, and then click **Install**.
 ![Install Steam Headless](../public/images/manual/use-cases/steam-install-steam-headless.png#bordered)
 4. A prompt will appear asking you to configure environment variables.
-This creates your login credentials for the Sunshine Web UI:
+This creates your login credentials for the Sunshine console:
     - `SUNSHINE_USER`: Set the username for Sunshine access.
     - `SUNSHINE_PASS`: Set the corresponding password.
 :::tip Remember your login credentials